SriramMaddirala/my-retail/README.md

 	4. Combine Price and Name into a JSON and return it.

-Put Request:
+Update Request:

 Call {url}/products/{id}

-Request Body will be a JSON containing id, current_price.
+Request Body is a JSON containing id, current_price.
-	1. Call made to Controller for Put product
-	2. Call made to MongoDB to put Price
+	1. Call made to MongoDB to put Price
-	3. Return success of Response
+	2. Return the object updated into DB

 Application is made with SpringBoot and uses MongoDB Atlas as it's NoSQL DB.
 Application is put in a docker container and run on Google Cloud Run.

-You can download Docker image
-with docker run -p 5000:8080 maddi011/my-retail:0.0.1-SNAPSHOT

-You can access the application at https://my-retail-srtleap7qq-ue.a.run.app With Get/Put Requests at https://my-retail-srtleap7qq-ue.a.run.app/products/{id}

-TODO:

-There is no security around the GET/PUT requests.
+Having no security around the GET/PUT requests is not acceptable.
 In production code we'd have JWT tokens to handle authorization.
-But as this is it's a little overkill to have to generate JWT tokens to access the API we'll have the following security design.
+But as it's a little overkill to have to generate JWT tokens to access the API we'll simply have basic Auth which would require Username/Password.

-Having the PUT request exposed means that anybody would get access to the Database which is an issue.
-And furthermore because getting a DB miss on prices would trigger a put from the external API this means it would also be useful to require authorization for the GET method.
+Having the PUT request exposed means that anybody would get access to the Database which is an issue and furthermore because getting a DB miss on prices would trigger a put from the external API this means it would also be useful to require authorization for the GET method.
-And maybe this API needs to be a service that is to be paid for so adding basic authorization makes sense.
+Maybe this API needs to be a service that is to be paid for so adding basic authorization makes sense.

 So let's keep access to those who use the following Credentials:
 Username: target
 Password: target

-Unit tests serve as documentation as well as validation so we'll unit test the behavior of the controllers and the models.
+Unit tests serve as documentation as well as validation so we'll unit test the behavior of the controller and the product model.

 The application should probably have an about page that explains who and why this api exists.
-The application should also specific error mappings for
-	1. No data exists at this product mapping
-	2. 404 error
-	3. Invalid credentials
-And a general catch all error mapping

 Also if I a get request for a price which isn't in our DB then once we bring the Price down from the external api we put that value and currency Code into our DB.

-API Health checks

-Scaling it to Production:
+<h3> Scaling it to Production: </h3>

 Loggers for errors are a good idea.
 Currently I am just utilizing error reporting through my Google Cloud dashboard